 Patient Instructions for Using Ventavis

-To take Ventavis, you will need to use either the Prodose Adaptive Aerosol Delivery (AAD) System or the I-neb Adaptive Aerosol Delivery (AAD) System.
-These systems are used to give you the right dose of Ventavis.
+To take Ventavis, you will need to use the I-neb Adaptive Aerosol Delivery (AAD) System.
+This system is used to give you the right dose of Ventavis.
 You should not use other systems to take Ventavis as other systems may not give you the amount of Ventavis you need.

-Do not use Ventavis until your doctor has showed you how to use one of these systems the right way.
+Do not use Ventavis until your doctor has showed you how to use this system the right way.
 Make sure you understand all the instructions or ask questions until you do.